 I have listened my whole life on the gun issue.
 I have listened and tried to understand and I cannot.
 Or at least, not yet.
 I understand all I can right now but I don’t honestly feel the other side is listening at all.
 Or even trying.

 Here is a song I just discovered in this version … It reflects how I feel this issue has become.
 Dark.
 Heavy.
 Painful.
 Divisions are running deep.
 And dividing.
-I ask you … just read.
+I ask you … just read what I am writing.
 You don’t have to like it, or even believe it, or like me.
-I’ll take the hatred if it means you listened.
+I’ll take the hatred if it means you listened, not just heard.
 But this is my side.
 I speak the same words as many others on my side but I speak for me.
 ME.
 Not the other side.

 We have a strong, proud and vibrant gun culture in this nation.
 (The US, as if I needed to say that) The culture is all based on the second amendment.
 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 I put that there because it is miss-quoted more than Mark Twain.